 1. Lack of Project Management for RPA Projects

-An RPA implementation could fail to take off without proper governance and oversight.
+RPA projects fail without proper governance and oversight.
 While RPA can take the place of many manual tasks, project management isn’t one of them.

 Read our blog, What is a Project Sponsor?, to learn more.